mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 We have the following assumptions:

 - We have a **simple random sample (SRS)**: a representative subset of the population made by observations/subjects that have equal probability of being chosen.
 To check that, analyze how the data was collected and consider at least whether the sample is representative.
 - We need to have a **large enough sample size**; that way, the distribution of sample proportions will tend to be normal.
-By convention, large enough is considered to be at least 10 observations of each class/category; example with car set usage: at least 10 "yes" and at least 10 "no".
+By convention, large enough is considered to be at least 10 observations of each class/category; example with car seat usage: at least 10 "yes" and at least 10 "no".

 ### 3.4 Conservative Approach & Sample Size Consideration